cccccccccccccccccnrd/local-iot-architecture/README.md

 ### Configuring local-iot-architecture

-The basic dataflow starts with initialazing the Arduino board
+The basic dataflow starts with initializing a Arduino board.

 ```js
 const board = new five.Board({